manticoresoftware/manticoresearch/manual/Starting_the_server/Docker.md

 For data persistence the folder `/var/lib/manticore/` should be mounted to local storage or other desired storage engine.

-Configuration file inside the instance is located at  `/etc/manticoresearch/manticore.conf`.
-For custom settings, this file should be mounted to own configuration file.
+The configuration file inside the instance is located at   `/etc/manticoresearch/manticore.conf`.
+For custom settings, this file should be mounted to your own configuration file.

 The ports are 9306/9308/9312 for SQL/HTTP/Binary, expose them depending on how you are going to use Manticore.
 For example: